Security & Compliance

 Are cheaper transcription services less secure?

-Although cost is not a direct sign of security, a cheaper price is an indication that a service is likely to be using offshore transcribers.
-Outsourcing to offshore workers can pose several concerns with regards to security as outlined.
+Although cost is not a direct sign of security, a cheaper price could be an indication that a service has less rigorous processes and systems in place.

 - Are you comparing like with like?
 Many advertised prices are based on perfect audio quality, with ‘additions’ quickly adding up for poor audio, multiple speakers, accents or specialist topics.